Where to Book Tours in Fiji© FijiPocketGuide.com

 • Booking through a travel agent may work out more expensive than other methods of booking tours, as tour prices may be pricier considering extra commission is given to the travel agent.
 There also may be a service fee for planning your trip.

-• Using travel agents outside of Fiji means that money is going out of the Fiji economy.
-Try using travel agents based in Fiji for an ethical alternative.
+• Using travel agents outside of Tonga means that money is going out of the Tonga economy.

-• Travel agents can only offer you the select tours that they sell, meaning you’ll have less choice in activities than if you were to book tours yourself.
+• Travel agents can only offer you the select tours that they sell.

-• They often cannot price-match on cheap tour deals due to them not making enough commission from the sale.
+• They often cannot price-match on cheap tour deals.

 • Overseas travel agents are known for charging high prices on tours to customers who don’t know any better until they arrive in Fiji, by which time it’s too late!